wesnoth/constitution/Project-Constitution.md

 **Article 3.** The Battle for Wesnoth Project's product and all associated code it publishes is compliant with the Open Source Definition as published by the Open Source Initiative.

-> **Rationale:** It's imperative to guarantee that no decisions emanating from the Project Council can ever contradict Wesnoth's license or purpose as an Open Source Software development team.
+> **Rationale:** It is imperative to guarantee that no decisions emanating from the Project Council can ever contradict Wesnoth's license or purpose as an Open Source Software development team.

 ## II.
 On the Project's Structure